-When your body breaks down the RBCs, bilirubin is formed.
+Bilirubin forms when your body breaks down the RBCs.
 However, when there’s too much bilirubin produced, it adds to the formation of gallstones.

 When your gallbladder doesn’t empty properly, the bile might concentrate and turn into gallstones.

-These are yellowish green in color and are composed of cholesterol that is hardened.
+These are yellowish-green in color.
+These compose due to the hardening of cholesterol.
 Eighty percent of gallstones are of this kind.
 These are formed due to the reasons mentioned above.

 These stones are small and dark in color.
-They are formed due to the presence of excess bilirubin.
-They are usually seen in people with liver cirrhosis usually develop this type of gallstones.
+They form due to the presence of excess bilirubin.
+People with liver cirrhosis usually develop this type of gallstones.

 These stones consist of both cholesterol stones and pigment stones.

 Gallstones are a major indicator of gallbladder cancer.
-When the doctors diagnose the presence of gallstones, this is why doctors recommend the removal of the gallbladder when gallstones are diagnosed.
-People who were diagnosed with large gallstones were found to be at a greater risk of cancer.
-However, this study is not confirmed with data analysis.
+When the doctors diagnose the presence of gallstones, this is why doctors recommend its removal.
+There are speculations that people with large gallstones are at a greater risk of gallbladder cancer.
+However, there is no confirmation on the study with data analysis.